What

 Our goal is to create a lasting, high-impact, high integrity market for nature that leverages long-term institutional investment in the world’s forests and oceans.

-The Darwin Fund is ultimately a $100m grant and blended finance fund to support the conservation or restoration of 60 million acres of rainforest and 100,000 miles of international coastal ocean habitat, and to help protect 5,000 at-risk species of plants and animals in the land and ocean forests of the world.
+The Darwin Fund is a blended finance platform and natural capital on-ramp for institutional investors.
+Ultimately a $100M seed fund dedicated to high-integrity, science-based nature restoration and protection.
+Engineered to support the conservation or restoration of 60 million acres of rainforest and 100,000 miles of international coastal ocean habitat, and to help protect 5,000 at-risk species of plants and animals in the land and ocean forests of the world.

 The world’s blue and green forests are fundamental to life on Earth.
 They regulate and maintain global weather systems, carbon sequestration, the water cycle, and all life on the planet.
 From the tropics of the Amazon, the Congo and the Ganges, to the huge kelp and seagrass forests of the world’s oceans, our planet’s lungs are under threat.